 Before running a full-size high-memory job, make sure to use a small subset of data in a test job.
 Not only will this give you a chance to try out the submit file syntax and make sure your job runs, but it can help you estimate how much memory and/or disk you will need for a job using your full data.

-"executable" script.
-To run an interactive job, prepare
+your "executable" script.
+To run an interactive job, prepare your

-not run the entire program.
-To submit interactive job,
+simply test commands, not run the entire program.
+To submit interactive

 -i flag with

 After waiting for the interactive job to start, this should open a bash session on an execute machine, which will allow you to test your commands interactively.
 Once your testing is done, make the appropriate changes to your executable, adjust your resource requests, and submit the job normally.